aphillipps/EVPN-TOI/2-iBGP/README.md

 Note that in order to not activate BGP sessions on IPv4 by default, there are 2 choices:

-1. Configure "no bgp default ipv4-unicast" under router
+1. Configure "no bgp default ipv4-unicast" under router bgp

 2. Desactivate IPv4 when not wanted for each peer and/or neighbor under the IPv4 address-family as in the example below: